-Find Vacation Rental Beach Houses in Poipu Hawaii.
+Find Vacation Rental Beach Houses in Poipu, on the Kauai Island of Hawaii.
 Beachfront homes, condos, cottages and villas for rent.
 Oceanfront homes with private pools.
 The best destination for families.
 Book online at the lowest prices (no service fees!).
 Get special deals on popular rentals.
 Discover family fun things to do such as golf, scuba diving, fishing, tennis, surfing, beachfront dining and boutique shopping.

 Poipu is a resort community on the South Shore with amazing scenery and one of the island's best beaches, but also has an assortment of incredible restaurants, gift shops, and boutiques too.
 Along the spectacular coastline, you will find plenty of outdoor activities, whether you love golf, scuba diving, fishing, or tennis.